CASA of the Bluegrass

 • Find safe, permanent homes

-• Receive critical educational and medical services
+• Receive necessary educational and medical support

 • Spend less time in foster care